zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is September 1, 2025, let's keep going!
+Today is September 2, 2025, let's keep going!
 As the saying goes.
-Books are passports you never need to renew.
+Hope is the quiet voice that says, try one more time.